Dale T. Mortensen

-Dale Thomas Mortensen (February 2, 1939 – January 9, 2014) was an American economist and winner of the Nobel Memorial Prize in Economic Sciences.
+Dale Thomas Mortensen (February 2, 1939 – January 9, 2014) was an American economist, a professor at Northwestern University, and a winner of the Nobel Memorial Prize in Economic Sciences.

 Early life and education

 Mortensen was born in Enterprise, Oregon.
-He received his BA in economics from Willamette University and his PhD in Economics from Carnegie Mellon University.
+He received his BA in economics from Willamette University in 1961 and his PhD in Economics from Carnegie Mellon University in 1967.